 If your last plant withered once you brought it home, you might be picking the wrong variety.
 Plants in full bloom might look enticing in the store, but they rarely maintain their good looks.
 “Select indoor plants based on the quality of the foliage, not the potential to flower,” says Harrison.
 “Flowers on any indoor plant will be fleeting, but foliage is forever.”

 via Amber Interiors

-Hanging plants are a gorgeous way to utilize all your indoor space, but if you barely find time to brush your teeth (let alone water your plants), consider the logistics.
-Display them in easy-to-reach places, and think about drainage and waterproofing when purchasing a planter.
+Hanging plants are a gorgeous way to utilize all your indoor space, but if you barely find time to brush your teeth, let alone water plants, consider the logistics.
+Display them in easy-to-reach places and think about drainage and waterproofing when purchasing a planter.
 “We always make sure to use a flexible plastic liner to give good coverage at the base of the planter.
 This will catch extra water and can be disguised inside the pot,” she says.